Luis Gatica

-Luis Gatica (born February 25, 1961) is a Mexican actor, son of the Chilean singer Lucho Gatica and the Puerto Rican actress Mapita Cortés.
+Luis Gatica (born February 25, 1961) is a Mexican actor, son of the singer Lucho Gatica and the actress Mapita Cortés.
 He is the uncle of fellow actor Alfredo Gatica.

 Biography

 Luis Gatica was born in Veracruz, Mexico.
 He grew in a show business family.
 He is the son of Chilean singer Lucho Gatica and Puerto Rican actress Mapita Cortés; he is the nephew of Puerto Rican actress Mapy Cortés and second cousin of Puerto Rican actor, comedian and producer Paquito Cordero.
 Having celebrity relatives both in Mexico and in Puerto Rico, Gatica wanted to become a celebrity on his own since he was very young.
 Gatica participated in various theater plays and in some, not particularly notable, music groups as he grew.
 He struggled trying to follow in his parents' footsteps.

 His first big break came in 1983, when he was hired by Televisa to act in La fiera, which is considered a contemporary classic among telenovelas.
 In 1984, he played Joel in Los años felices (The Happy Years).

 This was followed by 1986's Marionetas (Puppets), where he played Jorge Linares.

-Having obtained celebrity for the first time, Gatica tried his luck in the world of music, retiring from television from 1986 to 1994.
+Having obtained celebrity status for the first time, Gatica tried his luck in the world of music, retiring from television from 1986 to 1994.
 Although his foray into the world of rock music was largely unsuccessful, he nevertheless kept active for those eight years, singing in many Mexican locations.

 In 1994, he was offered a return to television, and he did so by participating in another Mexican classic, Marimar, playing Chuy.
 Gatica then made his film debut, when he participated in 1995's Tiempo de Muerte 2 (Time to Die 2).